Related: Get a New Hampshire Registered Agent

-If you plan to do business in the state of New Hampshire, but your company was not formed in New Hampshire, you will often need to obtain Foreign Qualification.
+If you plan to do business in the state of New Hampshire, but your company was not formed there, you will often need to obtain a New Hampshire Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.

-Like many other states, New Hampshire’s state statutes specify some example activities that do not constitute doing business in the state, and typically do not require Foreign Qualification:
+Like many other states, a New Hampshire Foreign Qualification is not typically required to perform activities that do not constitute doing business in the state, and typically do not require Foreign Qualification:

 The following activities, among others, do not constitute transacting business in New Hampshire: